jostylr/event-when/README.md

   should match the strings whose events should have their handlers trimmed.
 Or it could be null, in which case all events are searched for the removal of the given handler.
-* `fun` This an object of type Handler.
-Ideally, this is the handler returned by `.on`.
-But it could also be a primitive, such as an action string or function.
+* `action`.
+This should be an action string that identifies what to remove.
+It is fed into the handler.contains function so whatever works with that is fine.

-    If fun is a boolean, then it is assumed to be `nowhen` for the whole event removal.
+    If action is a boolean, then it is assumed to be `nowhen` for the whole event removal.
 If it is null, then it is assumed all handlers of the events should be removed.